abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Coproduct and product](../02_category/coproduct_product_duality.svg)

-What's even more amazing, is that we can define *all of set-theory* using just functions, as suggested by the category theory pioneer Francis William Lawvere.
+What's even more amazing, is that we can define *all of set-theory*, based just on the concept of functions, as discovered by the category theory pioneer Francis William Lawvere.

 Defining set elements using functions
 ---